sven-hash/docs/content/run-nym-nodes/mixnodes.md

 curl <YOUR_NODE_IP>:8000/description
 ```

 Returns the description of your node set with the `describe` command.
-See ref Describe your mixnode (optional) above for more information on this.
+See 'Describe your mixnode'( {{< ref "./mixnodes.md#describe-your-mixnode-optional" >}} ) above for more information on this.

 ### `/verloc`